 response_types

 OPTIONAL.
-JSON array containing a list of the OAuth 2.0 response_type values that the Client is declaring that it will restrict itself to using.
+JSON [RFC7159] (Bray, T., Ed., “The JavaScript Object Notation (JSON) Data Interchange Format,” March 2014.) array containing a list of the OAuth 2.0 response_type values that the Client is declaring that it will restrict itself to using.
 If omitted, the default is that the Client will use only the code Response Type.

 grant_types